The CSS Box Model

 }

 In the example above, the <div> element will have a width of 500 pixels and a height of 200 pixels.
-The border will add 1px to each size because we did not use box-sizing: border-box, so the total width will be 502px and height 202px.
+Since we are not using box-sizing: border-box, the border adds 1px on each side, increasing the final size, so the total width will be 502px and height 202px.

 The max-width and min-width properties set the maximum and minimum widths of an element, while the max-height and min-height set the maximum and minimum heights.